og-shawn-crigger/bonfire_navigationmodule/README.markdown

 - Run the module Install migration
 - Add the permissions to the required roles
 - Add the helper call to the theme
+- Sacrifice 10 Unicorns while doing Ubuntu Dance and hope it works
 - That's it

 ##Features